Deploy Control Plane Only

 Control Plane Components

-Dashboard | Dashboard to manage users, deployments, and other resources. |
+Dashboard | Essential | This is the UI component to view deployments, and other resources. |

-PostgreSQL | Database to store user information, deployment information, etc. |
+PostgreSQL | Essential | Database to store user information, deployment information, etc. This can be deployed on Kubernetes in dev-mode, however, we recommend using managed database like RDS in production. |

-AI Gateway | AI Gateway to unify the request and response format for all LLM providers. |
+AI Gateway | AI Gateway Only | AI Gateway to unify the request and response format for all LLM providers. |

-Clickhouse | Database to store request logs and metrics of AI Gateway. |
+Clickhouse | AI Gateway Only | Database to store request logs and metrics of AI Gateway. |

 External Cloud Components